Bachelor of Science in Medical Laboratory Science

 The University of Vermont's Bachelor of Science in Medical Laboratory Science degree program integrates the fields of life science and medicine with practical laboratory experience in public health and clinical settings.

 Students develop organizational skills, quantitative reasoning ability and diverse laboratory science competencies for professional practice through focused coursework and hands-on experience in diagnostic laboratory medicine and public health.
-Graduates of the MLS Clinical Laboratory Science concentration are eligible to take the American Society for Clinical Pathology certification exam.
-Certification as a professional medical laboratory scientist is required for work in many clinical diagnostic laboratories.

 The core curriculum includes courses in anatomy and physiology, chemistry, organic chemistry, microbiology, biochemistry, immunology, and mathematics.
 Students choose either the clinical laboratory science concentration or the public health laboratory science concentration, which focuses on microbiology.